-The Maurice Wilkins Centre has six non-management Principal Investigators, each leaders of a Maurice Wilkins Centre research flagship programme.
+The Maurice Wilkins Centre has ten non-management Principal Investigators, each leaders of a Maurice Wilkins Centre research flagship programme.

 Principal Investigators (non-management)

 Professor Vic Arcus is a leader of the ‘Antimicrobial Resistance’ flagship research programme.

 He is a Professor of Biological Sciences at the University of Waikato.
 His research group is interested in the structural and functional biology of microbial toxin-antitoxin networks, with particular focus on Mycobacterium tuberculosis.
 The group are also interested in developing transition state analogues as enzyme inhibitors.
 These inhibitors can be the launching pad for new antibiotics.

 Prof Arcus earned his Bachelor and Master’s degrees at the University of Waikato before completing a PhD at Cambridge University in the UK.
 He spent eight years at the University of Auckland before returning to the University of Waikato in 2006.